Carl Domino: Florida House of Representatives

 Domino served in the Florida House of Representatives, representing the 83rd district, from 2002 to 2010.
 Domino was not eligible to run for re-election to the Florida House of Representatives in 2010 due to term limits.
 He instead opted to run for the Florida State Senate, losing in the Republican primary for district 25.
 He served as Majority Whip from 2004 to 2006.

 In 2012 Domino ran to represent Florida's House of Representatives' District 82.
 He was defeated in the Republican primary by MaryLynn Magar.

+United States House of Representatives

+Domino ran for U.S. Congress twice:

-2014 congressional run
+2014

 In 2014, Domino ran to represent Florida's 18th congressional district.
 He won a six-way Republican primary in August 2014, and faced incumbent Democrat Patrick Murphy in the general election.

 Domino got 40.2% of the vote, losing to Murphy's 59.8%.

-2016 congressional run
+2016

 In 2016, Domino ran again for the Republican nomination for the 18th District seat, which was being vacated by Murphy, but lost the August 30, 2016, placing fourth with 13% of the vote in a six-way race that was won by Brian Mast.